HaiderZak/s-and-p500-companies/README.md

-# GUI Application to display information about stocks listed on S&P 500 market index
+# GUI Application to display information about stocks listed on S&P 500 market index (Web Scraper)
 Written in Java (like most of my applications) and some Python, this app logs data from an outside github source and translates it into a format that is presentable in GUI.

 It takes the top 15 stocks listed on S&P 500 market index using the most recent data from slickcharts.com.
 This number (15) can be higher, but data retrieval using this technique may take some time.